vanng822/aguin/README.md

 If you want to run "go command" then just export GOPATH to current working directory, such as

 	export GOPATH=$(pwd) && go run aguin.go -pid aguin.pid

+Init account and add testapp, note down the output (api_key, api_secret, aes_key).
+You will get the same result if you run for same data again.

+	export GOPATH=$(pwd) && go run scripts/init.go -e your.email@fakedomain.tld -n "Your name" -a testapp

+Your can send some data by using one of the client lib or send from command line using python client

+	python clients/python/scripts/cli.py -h

+But make sure install dependencies

+	cd clients/python/
+	python setup.py develop